The Department of Records maintains recorded documents from the late 17th century to the present. These documents include:

 Hours of operation: Monday through Friday, 8:30 a.m. to 3:30 p.m.

 If you mail your request, include a self-addressed stamped envelope and a note with the address of the property.

 Copies are $2 per page.
-For certified copies of documents, there is a $2 certification fee per page.
+To have a copy certified, there is an additional $2 certification fee per document.
 If you overpay, we will notify you and send you a form to get a refund of the amount you overpaid.

 You can pay by cash, money order, business, or certified check.
 We do not accept personal checks, credit, or debit cards.
 Make checks payable to “City of Philadelphia.”